 - Mumin Cafes are your best bet to enjoy a relaxing coffee while your little ones play in the kid area (there are 3 or 4 in Helsinki, so you even have some variety).
 This and this were our main pit-stops everyday.

 - August is NOT summer!
 Alex convinced me to pack for summer… well, for someone who’s not Finnish, summer in Helsinki is long pants and layers—and always, always a raincoat in your backpack.
 Live and learn.

 This is it!
-There are so many more things to do with kids in Helsinki—like Korkeasaari if you like zoos, or Seurasaari island to see and feed birds and squirrels—but they’ll have to wait until next year!
+There are so many more things to do with kids in Helsinki—like Korkeasaari if you like zoos, or Seurasaari island to see and feed birds and squirrels—but they’ll have to wait until next time!